Get the latest insights

 It’s not entirely a bad thing to try to find any other avenue for solving a problem if it prevents an argument.
 But sometimes, a respectful confrontation is necessary to clear the air.
 There are many reasons why people might avoid confrontation in the workplace, and these are some of the most common:

-- You speak before listening – you don’t give your brain enough time to process information, and you speak before you’re ready.
+You don’t give your brain enough time to process information, and you speak before you’re ready.

 Most of the hard work involved in difficult conversations is related to preparing yourself and staying calm.
 If you can maintain calm and focus during the conversation, even when things seem out of control, you can help calm other people, too.